dirkkelly/dirkkelly/content/philosophy/getting-in-trouble.md

 I could get in trouble for this.
 Theoretically of course I shouldn't, theoretically this is a "free society", but as I sit here at my laptop in my studio apartment, I can't help but feel a kindred spirit towards Winston Smith, in the corner of his apartment, writing in his diary.

 Well my diary is public, on a constant chain of commits which are published to the world and sent through all sorts of signal processing systems.
-Big Brother has been watching for decades, the differences is that now we all know, and we're terrified by it.
+Big Brother has been watching for decades, and we all know it, and we're terrified by it.

 But what's the worst that could happen to me?
 Well a lot of things really, as the US government no longer seems to follow any human rights laws and has completely undermined my rights to a trial as a non-citizen, a lot of horrible things could happen to me.